morpho-labs/morpho-gpt/documents/snapshots/mip6.md

 Link: https://snapshot.org/#/morpho.eth/proposal/0x3a092cac286c9afdebc899bbb04c3a1787f82284b7aa885a7608d7e1eeab93a3
-Title: MIP6 - Add granular pausing and asset deprecation This submission proposes to to give the governance more granularity over its power on the protocols, by adding granular pausing, asset deprecation, and increase peer-to-peer deltas.
+Title: MIP6 - Add granular pausing and asset deprecation This submission proposes to give the governance more granularity over its power on the protocols, by adding granular pausing, asset deprecation, and increase peer-to-peer deltas.

 As written in the forum on on 3 December 2022, discussion related to that: https://forum.morpho.org/t/mip-add-granular-pausing-and-asset-deprecation/213